In this Article

 "Additionally, many forensic accountants are hired by government enforcement agencies such as the FBI, IRS, USPS, DEA, and ATF."

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for accountants and auditors are expected to grow by 7% from 2020 to 2030.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for accountants and auditors are expected to grow by 4.4% through 2032.
 The BLS doesn't give projections by accounting specialty, but Hein says there is notable growth in the forensic accounting industry.

 Keep in mind that earning a certification or pursuing a master's degree may boost your salary.
 Your salary can also be influenced by:

-Here's a look at the top five metro areas where accountants earn the most.
+Here's a look at the top 10 metro areas where accountants earn the most.

 Professional resources offer value as you learn about the field and throughout your career.
 These resources can help you to stay on top of trends in forensic accounting and advance your professional goals.